LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

 Later, you were asked to create another method to do something else with the number.

 Before you get started coding, let's think about your current app.
 It is functional.
-Do you know if your new feature will work right away or could there be any breakage?
+Do you know if your new feature will work right away?
+Could there be any breakage?
-That is not an easy question to answer.
+Those are not easy questions to answer.

 A great way to not have to worry about interfering with your currently functional code is to create a **branch**.
 A branch is a separate version of the same code base.